What are Srotas in Ayurveda?

 13. Swedavahastrotas (Sweat Channels of Circulation)

-The originating point for Purishvahastrotas is in the adipose tissue and hair follicles.
+The originating point for Swedavahastrotas is in the adipose tissue and hair follicles.
 They help in evacuation of expelling sweat the human body.
 When it is vitiated we can see various symptoms like excessive perspiration, less perspiration, roughness of skin etc.

 Female Channels: Anatomically, females have two additional channels of circulation